bmcmurry/unit4practices/module4_practices/expensereport/README.md

 3. You should have the following functions capable in your model:

 - [ ] Create an Expense.
 - [ ] Update an Expense.
+Given the id, you should prompt the user to change one of the given fields (date, location, amount, notes).
+It should then change the field.
 You should be able to change any of the fields based on the argument given (if notes, change notes, etc.).
-You should not be able to put anything other than a date in datetime fashion in Date field or in Location.
+You should not be able to put anything other than a date in datetime fashion in Date field.
 - [ ] Delete an Expense given the object id.
 - [ ] Filter expenses by location, and amount.
 - [ ] Show a report of all expenses.